zapu222/hello-world/README.md

 Hello all!

-Zack here, I am a graduate student at the University of Kentucky studying Data Science.
+Zachary here, I am a graduate student at the University of Kentucky studying Data Science.